This is a sponsored post on behalf of Perfect Packaging. All opinions are my own.

 - If you have a large pantry or cabinet, use over the door hooks and baskets for more storage.

 - Don’t forget the slow cooker!
 Some of the easiest meals to make in an RV are in the slow cooker, like these sweet and spicy meatballs.
+This kielbasa and veggies recipe in the oven or on the griddle is another quick win.

 Many people will tell you not to shop for groceries until you reach your destination.
 While it’s true that this does save on weight in the trailer, I would only do that for longer trips.